chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 In rare cases, we have had users who are unable to use the ``ibv`` conduit on their InfiniBand systems.
-In such cases, the ``ucx`` conduit is an alternative, which requires setting:
+In such cases, the ``ucx`` conduit is an alternative to consider, which requires setting:

 .. code-block:: bash